Dear Fellow SASAS members

 Prof Norman Maiwashe

-President: South African Society for Animal Science (SASAS)
+President: Council of the South African Society for Animal Science (SASAS)